 (1) Quizzes: Two quizzes are given over the course of the quarter, one at roughly the middle of the quarter and one at the end.
 Quizzes may consist of multiple choice, true/false, short answer, and/or essay questions.
 These quizzes are "open book," so you are permitted to refer to the textbook for help.
 However, these quizzes are intended to be independent work, so you are not permitted to work on the quizzes with your classmates.
 I am holding you to the Honor Code on this, so if one of your classmates contacts you for help or assistance on a quiz, please politely decline them and then let me know that your classmate is contacting others.
-I generally post quizzes about a week before they are due; that will allow you to work on them when it is most convenient for you.
+I generally post quizzes a few days before they are due; that will allow you to work on them when it is most convenient for you.
 However, once you begin working on a quiz, there will be a ninety-minute time limit to finish it.
 Please note that I do not give make-up quizzes, so if you miss one, you will receive a zero grade.
-PLEASE DO NOT WAIT UNTIL THE LAST MINUTE TO COMPLETE YOUR QUIZZES IN THIS CLASS.
-Please also review the Calendar link at the top of the site to see due dates.
+Please review the Calendar link at the top of the site to see due dates.
 Plan ahead!
 (NOTE: Checking the calendar link frequently is one of the keys to success in this class - EVERYTHING that is due is posted for you there!)